Absence, illness and punctuality

 - If you are in Year 12 and are taking Claremont leave, you must sign out (to leave school) on the Attendance terminal at Student Services or the Refectory.
 You must sign in on the Attendance terminal at Student Services or the Refectory when you return to school.

-- If you are attending an external appointment, you must sign out (to leave school) on the Attendance terminal located at Student Services (CLC) or the Refectory.
-You must sign in on the Attendance terminal located at Student Services (CLC) or the Refectory if/when you return to school.
+- If you are attending an external appointment, you must sign out (to leave school) on the Attendance terminal located at Student Admin Services (CLC).
+You must sign in on the Attendance terminal located at Student Admin Services (CLC) if/when you return to school.

-- If you cannot make a sporting commitment either before/after school, or at a Friday/Saturday PSA Match, you must get your parent/carers to email email@example.com stating your Name/House/Tutor/Sport commitment and a valid reason why your commitment can’t be met.
+- If you cannot make a sporting commitment either before/after school, or at a Friday/Saturday PSA Match, you must get your parent/carers to email email@example.com stating your Name/House/Tutor/Sport commitment and a valid reason why your commitment cannot be met.
+As a courtesy boys are expected to contact coaches/managers directly before their absence, or as soon as possible thereafter to explain their absence.

 - If you are sick or injured during the school day

-– During class time: Ask your teacher to call the Health Centre before you leave class.
-Only once this call has been made, and approval given, can you then report to the Nurse at the Health Centre.
+– During class time: Ask your teacher to call the Health Centre if you are unwell.
+Only once this call has been made, and approval given, you can then report to the Nurse at the Health Centre.
+Depending on your condition you may need to be accompanied by another student or teacher.

 – Outside of class time: Report directly to the Nurse at the Health Centre who will contact your parent/guardian if necessary.